iroha-one/odoo-docs-ja/_sources/developer/howtos/rdtraining/B_acl_irrules.rst.txt

   specific models or records.
 * Checking that the current user has specific groups hard-coded to allow or deny an operation (``self.env.user.has_group``).
-* Calling the ``check_access_rights(operation)`` method on a recorset, this verifies whether the current user has access to the model itself.
+* Calling the ``check_access_rights(operation)`` method on a recordset, this verifies whether the current user has access to the model itself.
-* Calling ``check_access_rule(operations)`` on a non-empty recorset, this verifies that the current user is allowed to perform the operation on *every* record of the set.
+* Calling ``check_access_rule(operations)`` on a non-empty recordset, this verifies that the current user is allowed to perform the operation on *every* record of the set.

-.. warning:: Checking access rights and checking access rules are separate
+.. warning:: Checking access rights and checking record rules are separate
-             operations, if you're checking access rules you usually want to also check access rights beforehand.
+             operations, if you're checking record rules you usually want to also check access rights beforehand.

 .. exercise::

-    Before creating the invoice, use ``check_access_rights`` and ``check_access_rule`` to ensure that the current user can update properties in general, and this specific property in particular.
+    Before creating the invoice, use ``check_access_rights`` and ``check_access_rule`` to ensure that the current user can update properties in general as well as the specific property the invoice is for.

     Re-run the bypass script, check that the error occurs before the print.